 Gone are the days of the old and noisy air conditioning units.
 The appliances we have today are quieter and more efficient.
 High-efficiency HVACs use sound dampening technology and variable speed compressors to make sure they don’t create loud noises.
 If you start hearing strange noises from your AC, you should not ignore them.
 It could be a sign that there is something wrong with your unit.

-We can offer help through our Garner, NC, HVAC services to address any problems.
+We can offer help through our Holly Springs NC, HVAC services to address any problems.
 We will discuss the reasons for these strange sounds.
 It can help you understand why you should call us immediately if you hear any of these noises.

 Reasons for Strange AC Sounds